GadgetAngel/MAX31865-SKR-V1-4-TURBO-GUIDE/README.md

 ---

-7. If you want to use the Adafruit MAX31865 board for PT100 sensor or PT1000 sensor with your SKR V1.4 board then **ENSURE that the Adafruit MAX31865 library is _my modified Adafruit MAX31865 library_ called Adafruit-MAX31865-V1.1.0-Mod-M** by doing the following:
+7. If you want to use the Adafruit MAX31865 board for PT100 sensor or PT1000 sensor with your SKR V1.4 TURBO board then **ENSURE that the Adafruit MAX31865 library is _my modified Adafruit MAX31865 library_ called Adafruit-MAX31865-V1.1.0-Mod-M** by doing the following:

 Check that in **platformio.ini file** the following line exists in [common] under `lib_deps           =` and feature dependencies `[features]`:
 `MAX6675_._IS_MAX31865     = Adafruit MAX31865 library@~1.1.0`